mlcommons/ck/README.md

 * https://hal.inria.fr/inria-00436029

-If you found CK useful and/or interesting, you are welcome to reference some of the above publications in your articles and reports.
+If you found CK useful and/or interesting, you are welcome to reference any of the above publications in your articles and reports.

 Fun